cdaein/ssam/README.md

 ## Install

-The easiest way to set up a sketch with Ssam is to use `create-ssam` CLI app.
+The easiest way to set up a sketch with Ssam is to use `create-ssam` CLI command.

 ```sh
 npm create ssam
 ```

-And follow the prompts.
+Then, follow the prompts.

-Or if you want to install `ssam` into your own set up:
+Or, if you want to install `ssam` into your own set up:

 ```sh
 npm install ssam